-You can judge a man by his socks.
-The inch or two of ankle you see peeking out between pant cuff and footwear say a lot about a man for the occasion in which you find him, not to mention his sartorial sensibility.
+You can tell a lot about a man by his socks.
+The inch or two of ankle you see peeking out between pant cuff and shoe speak volumes about his sartorial sensibility.

-A sock connoisseur can first and foremost be judged by his choice of fiber.
-By the time you’re wearing good denim and getting good haircuts (read: not from Supercuts), you should be well past the tube sock stage.
+A sock can first and foremost be judged by the fiber.
+By the time you’re wearing good denim and getting good haircuts (read: not from Supercuts), you should be well past the cotton tube sock stage.
 Merino wool is the natural pick for quality, durability, warmth, softness, and style.

-That’s where we come in.
-We field-tested the best Merino wool socks available in the most variable conditions you can imagine: the challenging terrain and unpredictable weather of a northern Michigan spring.
-After enduring the rigors of muddy trails, slushy streets, alternating extremes of heat and cold, sun and rain, and even some late-season snow, these socks have earned their place on The Manual’s “best of” list.
+We field-tested the best Merino wool socks available in the most variable conditions you can imagine: the challenging terrain and unpredictable weather of a year in Michigan’s Upper Peninsula.
+After enduring the rigors of muddy trails, slushy streets, alternating extremes of heat and cold, sun and rain, and a 6-foot snowdrift that had us tunneling out the door for our lives (true story), these socks have earned their place on The Manual’s “best of” list.

 Best for: Hiking, outdoor sports, everyday wear